pbiggar/phc/doc/manual/treetutorial5.rst

 :class:`AST::Visitor` traverses a tree, it first calls ``pre_xxx`` for a node of type *xxx*, it then visits all the children of the node, and finally it calls ``post_xxx`` on the node.
-For many transforms, this is sufficient &mdash; but not for all.
+For many transforms, this is sufficient -- but not for all.
 Consider the following transform.
 Suppose we want to add comments to the ``true`` and ``false`` branches of an ``if``-statement, so that the following example